speeps/StakeholderScore/assessment.md

 ##  Evolving (example high scores)
 The company strives to create value to help everyone who works with them achieve financial security and improve their quality of life.

-14) *I am confident in the long-term financial sustainability of the company.*
+15) *I am confident in the long-term financial sustainability of the company.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")
+(completely disagree - 0 to completely agree - 10 or "I don't know")   //same for rest of questions on page

-15) *The value I receive from the company is fair relative to the value I provide.*
+16) *The value I receive from the company is fair relative to the value I provide.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")

-16) *I am confident the company will help me exceed my basic needs over the long term.*
+17) *I am confident the company will help me exceed my basic needs over the long term.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")

-17) *I am confident that I will share equitably in the benefits of future growth and success of this company.*
+18) *I am confident that I will share equitably in the benefits of future growth and success of this company.*
-(completely disagree - 0 to completely agree - 10 or "I don't know")

 -----Page 6 END-----